 New York State requires schools to provide a remote-only option for families who choose not to send their children back to school.

 Should we need to transition to a fully remote model, we will maintain the same hyflex schedule sequence.
 Taking into account screen time concerns, we would adjust a fully remote schedule and make some classes in the schedule asynchronous.
-However, two of three class meeting times per subject would continue to be synchronous and synchronous class time would be spread across the day.
+However, all three class meeting times per subject would continue to be synchronous and synchronous class time would be spread across the day.
 This plan represents an increase in both frequency and duration of synchronous class time from the Middle School’s remote learning schedule in the spring.